variousauthors/the-valley/NEXTSTEPS.md

   - [] add sub-overworld at 25, 16
   - [] connect 35, 30 to the underworld
   - [x] map is filling from the wrong blank when walking around
-- [] parent/child maps so that you can exit a map from any side
+- [] bug: you can enter a door by pressing a or b and it is glitchy
-   - [] specified with a flag in metadata so you can turn it off for desert
+- [] parent/child maps so that you can exit a map from any side specified with a flag in metadata so you can turn it off for desert

-   - [] could add a flag to control which side is the "general exit" but I don't believe we need that for this game?
+- [] try doubling the movement speed in the underworld
+- [] try adding a 3 frame fade out/in when entering/exiting
+- [] try using a different scale of tree for sub-maps
-- [] implement a visual distinction between "inner maze" and outer maze
+- [] try implementing a visual distinction between "inner maze" and outer maze
+- [] folks stumbling into that first illusory wall
+  - [] start the player outside, I think a lot of people felt like that was the only way they could go
+  - [] originally that area was also a forest, maybe make it a forest again and make it optional so that a player would have to 1. go into that forest, 2. push up against random walls.
+Just reduces the probability of that happening first.
+  - [] have it be a little town with 3 houses that all have basements but only one of them is connected to the underworld in that way
+- [] add a path from east to west across the desert so that the player isn't immediately thrown into the deep end... they can take the plunge if they want (it also connects east to west which is how the map was designed)
+  - [] expand the desert to fill up the remaining bytes

+- [] player arrives on a boat or something
+  - boat sprite, cut scene of boat coming up across the water, through the delta, and the player emerges
+- [] try implementing "recall spell" the player can press "A" to leave a marker and then "B" to return to the marker
+     - feels like this could make maze navigation a little nicer
+     - general exploration activities are nicer too
+     - it encourages "returning" to a known location
+     - hmm... but then the player can't really get "lost" it is a bit of a double edged sword...

+- [] create paratext! lore, manual, box art!!!

 ### v0.8.9 Feedback
- - bug: you can enter a door by pressing a or b and it is glitchy
- - double the movement speed in the underworld
- - remove the river from the north side of the map (the river should flow down from the mountain)
+ - [x] remove the river from the north side of the map (the river should flow down from the mountain)
- - child sub-maps to parents and let the player "walk out"
- - add a 3 frame fade out/in
- - sub-maps use different scale trees
- - vary the scale of the player to indicate interior/exterior
  - [x] make it clearer where "the centre" is.
 I think that this one is tricky for me personally because I love when people figure stuff out on there own... but I can't just ignore that it